InternetOfPeers/hedera-proto-explorer/README.md

 IMPORTANT ASSUMPTION: this procedure does not verify the signatures associated to the tx, nor that the downloaded record file and corresponding txs hashes!
 If you want to query a verified data source, use your own mirror node to download and verify the signatures associated to the record file.

-You need to configure [AWS CLI](https://aws.amazon.com/cli/) with your credentials for this tool to work correctly; it downloads files from ASW S3.
+You need to configure [AWS CLI](https://aws.amazon.com/cli/) with your credentials for this tool to work correctly; it downloads files from AWS S3.

 ## How to get transactions details via script